 Ongoing services, like an IT maintenance contract, typically last for a year or six months, and they include provisions for renewing the agreement at the end of that period.

-Your agreement should also cover situations where you are unable to complete a project because of something the client does or does not do.
-A consultant hired to provide HR seminars to managers in several office locations, for example, might be unable to complete the assignment because one of the offices does not provide a schedule for the seminars.
+Your agreement should also cover situations where you're unable to complete a project because of something the client does or doesn't do.
+A consultant hired to provide HR seminars to managers in several office locations, for example, might be unable to complete the assignment because one of the offices doesn't provide a schedule for the seminars.
 Your contract should anticipate the most likely performance problems (known as defaults) and provide a means for remedying the situation.

-If certain defaults would be so significant that they would seriously diminish the value of the service, you might want to include a provision that allows either party to terminate the contract with a specified amount of notice.
-Conversely, you might want to give each party the right to terminate the contract for no reason, with adequate written notice (often 30 to 60 days).
+If certain defaults would be so significant that they'd seriously diminish the value of the service, you might want to include a provision that allows either party to terminate the contract with a specified amount of notice.
+Conversely, you might want to give each party the right to end the contract for no reason, with adequate written notice (often 30 to 60 days).

 Include a place for signatures.
 Service agreements should always be signed and dated by both parties involved.
-It's a good idea to also have the signatures notarized to prevent any party from claiming later that it did not sign the agreement.
+It's a good idea to also have the signatures notarized to prevent any party from claiming later that it didn't sign the agreement.

 Service agreements for certain types of jobs and businesses might also need to include provisions or clauses that deal with specialized situations.
 Some of these clauses are:

 An indemnification clause.
-An indemnification clause is a promise that you will reimburse the other party if it has to pay money to cover specified damages or losses that it has suffered.
+An indemnification clause is a promise that you'll reimburse the other party if it has to pay money to cover specified damages or losses that it's suffered.

 Warranty clauses.
 Warranties are assurances that work or a product will meet certain standards or be fixed or replaced within a specified timeframe.
-They are typically used in construction.
+They're typically used in construction.

 Provisions for intellectual property.
-Especially in creative fields like graphic design and photography, service agreements specify who will own the finished product.
-If the provider owns it and licenses its use to the client, the license should describe the situations where the client may use it (in specified products or for a limited time, for example).
+Especially in creative fields like graphic design and photography, service agreements specify who'll own the finished product and the associated intellectual property rights.
+If the provider owns it and licenses its use to the client, the license should describe the situations where the client can use it (in specified products or for a limited time, for example).

 Provisions requiring client cooperation.
 The agreement should include a provision that defines the client's responsibility to provide information and assistance so that the provider can meet its obligations.

 Boilerplate provisions.
 Boilerplate provisions are understandings between parties that are so commonly used that they appear unchanged in many contracts.
 Lawyers literally copy and paste them into their contracts.
-Examples include a "severability" clause (where the parties agree that if a judge finds that one part of the agreement is not enforceable, the rest of the agreement will remain in place), a statement that all understandings between the parties are contained in the agreement (this prompts the parties to place all oral understandings in the agreement), and a clause stating that the agreement cannot be changed except by the parties' written consent.
+Examples include a "severability" clause (where the parties agree that if a judge finds that one part of the agreement isn't enforceable, the rest of the agreement will remain in place), a statement that all understandings between the parties are contained in the agreement (this prompts the parties to place all oral understandings in the agreement), and a clause stating that the agreement can be changed only by the parties' written consent.